ratpack/example-ratpack-gradle-groovy-app/README.md

-This is an example Ratpack app, based on the Vert.x version.
+This is an example Ratpack app, based on the Netty version.
 It is a subset port of http://groovyconsole.appspot.com/.

 It is also using the Ratpack Gradle plugin as the development environment.

 ## Getting Started

-*To run this app, you need Java 7* (Vert.x requires Java 7).
+*To run this app, you need Java 7* (to be fixed)

 Check this project out, cd into the directory and run: